|

 - Share concerns, if they have them, with Club officials.

 - Be familiar with the Good Coaches’ Code contained in the Rugby Continuum.
-In particular
+In particular be aware that:

-- coaches should recognise the importance of fun and enjoyment when coaching players;
+- coaches should recognise the importance of fun and enjoyment when coaching players; and

-- coaches should keep winning and losing in perspective, encouraging players to behave
+- coaches should keep winning and losing in perspective, encouraging players to behave with dignity in all circumstances.

 - Support coaches in instilling these virtues.

-- Remember that young people play rugby for their own enjoyment not that of their
+- Remember that young people play rugby for their own enjoyment not that of their parents.

 - Encourage young people to play - do not force them.